 On-board educators teach about the wildlife, including discussions about the whales, their annual migrations and current protection efforts for these wondrous and endangered creatures.
 Other discussions explore the differences between harbor porpoises and bottlenose dolphins.
 Artifacts and time for questions add to the experience.

 The boat trips take place on a 65-foot catamaran, Rudee Whaler, which features a heated cabin and outdoor seating on upper and lower decks.
 Hot beverages may be enjoyed along the way.
-Boat trips leave from the Virginia Beach Fishing Center at Rudee Inlet, located at 200 Winston Salem Ave, Virginia Beach.
+Boat trips leave from the Virginia Beach Fishing Center at Rudee Inlet, located at 200 Winston Salem Avenue, Virginia Beach.
 Charter trips are available upon request.
 Also, note that wildlife sightings cannot be guaranteed.

 What are the Chances of Seeing Whales?